 Example: Person loses consciousness due to lack of oxygen.

-job, or are they working for another department when they get hurt?
-Are
+Are they getting hurt while doing their regular job, or are they working for another department when they get hurt?

-workers getting injured more in certain departments or areas of the workplace,
+Are workers getting injured more in certain departments or workplace areas, like the maintenance shop or on towers?

-- When are workers getting hurt?
-Look for trends in:
+When are workers getting hurt?
+Look for trends if employees work in shifts.

 conditions and unsafe work practices.